 It may sound complicated, but it’s not, and it’s definitely worth the effort.

-Need simple ideas on how to use them?
+Simple ideas on how to use pears

 - Wrap prosciutto around a bit of blue cheese on a pear slice